 Signals communicate messages from far away.
 They may take the form of a bonfire sending smoke signals, lanterns or maritime flags on a ship, or the tapped out sounds of Morse code.
 In this image, signaling flags are being used by men on the ground to guide a safe demolition of the airship mast at Ford Airport.

 Telegraph Key Used by Theodore Haubner to Send One of the First "SOS" Distress Signal on August 11, 1909

 In 1909, telegraph operator Theodore Haubner sent the first American ship-to-shore wireless distress signal -- SOS -- using this telegraph key.
 Haubner was aboard the SS Arapahoe off Cape Hatteras, North Carolina, when it became disabled.

 Automobile turn signals were available before 1910, but only as aftermarket accessories.
 Buick was the first American automaker to make them standard equipment, including flashing rear signals on its 1939 models.
 Other manufacturers followed and, by the mid-1950s, turn signals were a regular feature on American cars.
-Signals were available on Ford trucks in 1938, but as added-cost convenience options.
+Signals were available on Ford trucks in 1938, but as an added-cost convenience option.